Made in Thailand e-Sports

 Made in Thailand e-Sports (MiTH) is a professional esports organization based in Thailand.
 It was founded in 2012 by Chanignun Thipairote.

 History

 The beginning of the organization came from the event that Chanignun Thipairote had seen the E-Sports of other countries, and they were better than Thailand.
 Then he decided to make a team.
 The first team that joined MiTh was MiTh.
 GC (GlamoRous Crazy), which was the Point Bank champion of Thailand at that time and win the PBIC tournament in 2011.
 After that, the organization grew and a lot of sponsors supported them.
 The organization is sponsored by NVIDIA, BenQ, MSi, G2a.com, SteelSeries and OCZ Stotrage Solutions.
-The organization now have MiTH.Hybrid for Hero of Newerth, MiTh.HEROES for Heroes of the Storm, MiTH.GlamoRousCrazy for Point Bank, Mith CS:GO for Counter-Strike: Global Offensive, MiTH.tAf for Special Force 2.
+The organization now has MiTH.Hybrid for Hero of Newerth, MiTh.HEROES for Heroes of the Storm, MiTH.GlamoRousCrazy for Point Bank, Mith CS:GO for Counter-Strike: Global Offensive, MiTH.tAf for Special Force 2.
 MiTh also have the individual players for Fifa Online 3 and Starcraft II.